What we do

 Other information and useful numbers

-Northern Care Alliance NHS Foundation Trust is already one of the safest hospitals in the UK and we have an aim to become the safest.
-All our staff strive to make sure that every patient experience is safe, clean, and personal care, every time.
+All our staff strive to make sure that every patient's experience is safe, clean, and provides personalised care, every time.

 The Centre of Contact Team (Adult Social Care/District Nursing) may also be able to provide advice.
 The number is 0161 206 0604 or text if you have hearing or speech difficulties 07970 134894.